airplanemodes/airdocs-python/README.md

 [<img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg">](https://liberapay.com/airplanemodes/donate)

-This is an alternative documentation with a focus on navigation, simplicity and readability.
+This is an alternative documentation with a focus on navigation and readability.

 ### Installation